pragya91/MERN/README.txt

 Splitting client code
 ---------------------
 - We need to use webpack to merge all the js files into one.
-But webpack cannot handle jsx transformations, so we also use babel-loader.
+But for webpack to handle jsx transformations, we also need to use babel-loader.

 - npm install --save-dev webpack
 - npm install --save-dev babel-loader